 The agenda for both conferences is generally the same.
 Some items may be briefly covered in the first conference and then discussed more thoroughly in the second, or vise versa.
 Items that were discussed in detail in the first conference can often be quickly covered in the second meeting with brief mention and referral to the meeting minutes.
 The following should be undertaken at the conference:

-For most projects, periodic observation by the architect is sufficient.
-But for others, full-time observation by the architect or a roof consultant is prudent.
+For most projects, periodic observation by the roofing designer is sufficient.
+But for others, full-time observation by the designer or a roof consultant is prudent.
 The purpose of the observation is to help ensure that the work is being executed in accordance with the contract documents.

 The amount of observation will depend upon:

-- Characteristics of the roofing system: Some systems are more demanding, or less forgiving, than other systems with respect to workmanship and weather conditions at time of application.
-Even if the work is being performed by a knowledgeable and conscientious contractor, demanding systems present challenges.
+Characteristics of the roofing system: Some systems are more demanding, or less forgiving, than other systems with respect to workmanship and weather conditions at time of application.
+Even if a knowledgeable and conscientious contractor is performing the work, demanding systems present challenges.
 They should therefore receive greater observation in order to help avoid inadvertent mistakes.
 An example where increased observation is helpful is when a modified bitumen membrane is applied in cold adhesive when the ambient temperature is near the lower boundary recommended by the manufacturer.
 Increased observation could prevent the application from occurring if the temperature drops below the minimum recommended temperature.

-- Complexity: Complex or unique roofs (such as unusually shaped roofs) or those with an unusually large number of penetrations should receive greater observation.
+Complexity: Complex or unique roofs (such as unusually shaped roofs) or those with an unusually large number of penetrations should receive greater observation.

-It is imperative that the observer understand thoroughly the system being installed.
+It is imperative that the observer understands thoroughly the system being installed.
 The observer should:

-- If fastener pull-out tests were specified, verify that the results are acceptable.
-If the values are lower than anticipated, the architect should provide the contractor with a revised fastening pattern that is commensurate with the test results.
+If fastener pullout tests were specified, verify that the results are acceptable.
+If the values are lower than anticipated, the roof membrane manufacturer should provide the contractor with a revised fastening pattern that is commensurate with the test results.

-Figure 4-5.
+Figure 16.
 This plumbing vent was not centered on one of the standing seams as detailed.
-To avoid mistakes such as this, this type of detail should be discussed a the pre-roofing conference, as it involves coordination between the plumbing and roofing contractors.
+To avoid mistakes such as this, this type of detail should be discussed at the pre-roofing conference, as it involves coordination between the plumbing and roofing contractors.
 Corrective action should be taken with this type of error.

-- As with submittal approval, be cautious in approving materials, systems and details that are not in accordance with the contract documents while performing field observations (Figure 4-5).
+As with submittal approval, be cautious in approving materials, systems and details that are not in accordance with the contract documents while performing field observations (Figure 16).
 For example, the roofing crew may desire to use different fasteners to attach the membrane because the approved fasteners were not sent to the job site.
 Before accepting the fasteners, determine if wind uplift test ratings will be affected and if the membrane manufacturer will approve the alternative fasteners.
 Another example is a penetration detail that the foreman desires to flash differently than detailed.
 Is the change proposed in order to provide a better detail, or is it being proposed because it is simpler and cheaper to install?
 If the proposed detail is not as conservative as the original detail, it should probably not be approved.
 Requests to use alternate details of materials should be referred to the Designer of Record for written approval.

-- Write daily reports and give them expeditiously to the contractor (and to the architect if the observer is not an employee of the architectural firm that designed the roof).
-Report copies should be included in the file prepared for the Government, as discussed in section 4.4.5.
+Write daily reports and give them expeditiously to the contractor (and to the roofing designer if the observer is not an employee of the structural firm that designed the roof).
+Report copies should be included in the file prepared for the Owner, as discussed in section 4.4.5.